Syed Hedayetullah: Research

 During his tenure as Economic Botanist to the Government of Bengal, Hedayetullah was charged with the responsibility of conducting entomological, horticultural, pathological and statistical studies of crops at the Central Agricultural Research Station, Monipur, Dhaka.
 During this time he consolidated rice research in the Presidency of Bengal into an integrated program.
 Outstanding local and aus rice varieties that were developed are: dharial, galsura, baish-beesh, dular, pasur, doudir, maliabhanger, Naigershail, and other gene source material brought from Nigeria etc. Dahrial is still one of the leading rice varieties of Bangladesh with a short production cycle of 110 days.
 Gabura and baish-beesh became the outstanding deep water varieties of the Meghna and Dhaleswari flood plains.
 They are low input varieties, and under his leadership, matching production technology was also developed for the optimisation of production.

-While he was in charge of the science laboratory in Dhaka, he realised that the British Government had almost exhausted and taken away all germplasms of some medicinal plants, particularly Rauvolfia species which is used for remission of hypertension.
-He pioneered the collection of available species of the genus Rauvolfia globally, a majority of them from Africa, namely R. caffra and R. mombasiana (Rauvolfia serpentina is locally known as "Sorpogandha").
-The majority of his germplasm of Rauvolfia had been transferred to the Botanical garden of Bangladesh Agricultural University Mymensingh by M. Azhar Hossain who did his master's degree thesis on these species under the late Professor Asraful Haque..
+While he was in charge of the science laboratory in Dhaka, he realised that the British Government had almost exhausted and taken away all germplasms of some medicinal plants, particularly Rauvolfia species which is used for the remission of hypertension.
+He pioneered the collection of available species of the genus Rauvolfia globally, a majority of them from Africa, namely R. afra and R. mombasiana (Rauvolfia serpentina) is locally known as "Sorpogandha").
+The majority of his germplasm of Rauvolfia had been transferred to the Botanical Garden of Bangladesh Agricultural University Mymensingh by M. Azhar Hossain who did his master's degree thesis on these species under the late Professor Asraful Haque..
 Hedayetullah and C.D.
 Darlington of Great Britain were both students of Ruggle Gates.

 Hedayetullah was also involved in the development of transplanted aman varieties of rice.
-Among thems developed, dudshal is popular in Rajshahi Division for characteristic drought tolerance and nigarshail, a fine grain variety, has remained the outstanding local variety of transplanted aman of Dhaka and Chittagong Divisions.
+Among them developed, Dudhal is popular in Rajshahi Division for its characteristic drought tolerance and Nigarshail, a fine grain variety, has remained the outstanding local variety of transplanted aman of Dhaka and Chittagong Divisions.
 Due to its photosensitivity, nigarshail planted in September can provide a good yield.
-It is thus suitable for flood affected areas of Bangladesh.
+It is thus suitable for flood-affected areas of Bangladesh.
 In recognition of his research and contribution in improving rice crops, the British Government bestowed upon Hedayetullah the title of "Khan Bahadur".

-He also made contributions in horticulture plants.
+He also made contributions to horticulture plants.
 Hedayetullah was also very active in many government bodies, scientific societies and associations.
 He was a Fellow of the Pakistan Academy of Sciences and the Bangladesh Academy of Sciences.
-For his contribution in agriculture, Hedayetullah was awarded "Sitara-e-Imtiaz" by President Ayub Khan of the Islamic Republic of Pakistan.
+For his contribution to agriculture, Hedayetullah was awarded "Sitara-e-Imtiaz" by President Ayub Khan of the Islamic Republic of Pakistan.

-He became the fellow of FLS and FRMS societies of England.
-Many of his cytological preparations were included in several text books written by the then cytologists around the world.
-His masterpiece of cytological and cytogenetical works on Narcissus species were published in the journal of the Royal Microscopical Society of Great Britain in the early nineteen thirties.
+He became a fellow of the FLS and FRMS societies of England.
+Many of his cytological preparations were included in several textbooks written by the then cytologists around the world.
+His masterpiece of cytological and cytogenetic works on Narcissus species was published in the journal of the Royal Microscopical Society of Great Britain in the early 1930's.